 If the strand feels like sliding your fingers down sewing thread, you most likely have coarse hair.

-You probably have fine hair if you can’t feel the strand at all (or barely can).
+You probably have fine hair if you can’t feel the strand (or barely can).
 And if it falls somewhere between these two ends of the spectrum, your strands have a medium diameter.

 The Best Haircut for Your Face Shape

 Your biggest goal is most likely getting your thick hair to feel light and manageable.
 But it would be best if you never got a haircut without considering your face shape.
-The same style looks completely different on two women who both have thick hair if their face shapes are different.
+If their facial shapes differ, the same style looks completely different on two women with thick hair.

 So, I’ve compiled some tips for each face shape below.
 But keep in mind that we’re all unique individuals!
 If you feel that you don’t 100% fall into a specific category, that’s okay.
 Try to marry my tips from the two face shapes closest to yours.